Motion sickness is one of my worst nightmares when I travel.

 Nutrition too can be used to treat motion sickness.
 Vitamin B6 (bananas, beans, nuts), choline (eggs, meat, oatmeal) and Coenzyme Q10 (nuts, fish, spinach) are all touted as helpful in controlling nausea.
 But again, none of this has been medically proven.
 I just believe that when desperate, every little bit helps.

 A common way to treat motion sickness is by taking medicine for nausea, usually in the form of antiemetic or antihistamine drugs available over the counter.
 The medicines are quite effective, but some of them may make you quite drowsy.
 They tend to knock me out but then, that's the idea...
 While pills are useful for shorter trips, longer trips may require a patch that can be worn behind the ear.
 As with any medicine, talk to your doctor and read the label carefully - some of them have strong side effects.

-Women are more susceptible than men to motion sickness in general, and in particular when they do a lot of aerobic exercise, use contraceptive pills, or suffer from anxiety.
+For some reason women can be more susceptible than men to motion sickness in general, and in particular when they do a lot of aerobic exercise, use contraceptive pills or suffer from anxiety.
 The good news is that the older we get, the less susceptible to motion sickness we become.
+(I'm still waiting.)

 By the time you treat motion sickness, you're already nauseous, so preventing it in the first place is highly desirable.

 First, to recap: Breathe.
 Try acupressure on your inside wrists.
 Take ginger or peppermint tea.
 You can try vitamins, or even drugs.